MProuts/MProuts.github.io/source/_posts/2014-02-09-parameters-vs-arguments.markdown

 ###The Confusing Part...

-This distinction becomes murky as soon as we begin our programming careers, because we tend to name our placeholders (logically) for the things that will eventually take their place.
+This distinction becomes murky, because programmers tend to name placeholders (logically) for the things that will eventually replace them.

 To return to the previous example, instead of naming our parameters ```plate_goes_here``` and ```food_goes_here```, we go with ```plate``` and ```food``` instead.